The Definitive Guide to Making an Offer on a Property

 Get the necessary inspections completed

-There are various inspections required as part of the sale of a property.
-This generally includes pest and building inspections to ensure the property is up to code, and that there are no issues with pests or no potential issues brewing.
-The inspections also help to foresee whether there may be any building issues down the track.
-When buying an apartment, it is important to review the strata report as this may also highlight any problems such as building defects and upcoming special levies.
-Depending on your State or Territory, a strata can be purchased from the agent or directly through a strata inspection company..
+The inspections also help to foresee whether there may be any building issues in the future.
+When buying an apartment, it is important to review the strata report as this may also highlight any problems, such as building defects and upcoming special levies.
+Depending on your state or territory, a strata report can be purchased from the agent or directly through a strata inspection company.

 Review the contract of sale